 - Get contact information from witnesses who saw the event

-- Get a copy of the police report
+- Obtain a copy of the police report.

 - Take pictures of your damaged vehicle

-- Get checked out at the ER or your family doctor if you sustain any injury, no matter how slight
+- Seek medical attention at the ER or from your family doctor if you sustain any injury, no matter how slight.

 - Take your care to a repair facility of your choice

 - Move your vehicle from the scene until the police arrive.

 - Provide a statement to the insurance representative of the trucking company.

 - Sign a release that would allow the trucking company’s insurance carrier to obtain your medical records